-The Qualitative Risk Toolkit mentioned above is not limited in scope to Operational Risk but is implemented to include Business Risk also to ensure the full scope of the Company risk exposure are considered within the implemented risk management system.
+The Qualitative Risk Toolkit mentioned above is not limited in scope to Operational Risk but is implemented to include Business Risk also to ensure the full scope of the Company risk exposure is considered within the implemented risk management system.
 Business risk is defined as 'Risk of loss arising from Legal/political conditions to which the Company is subject, changes in the economic, social and political environment, as well as changes in the business profile and the general business cycle'.
 This can include strategic implementation and initiatives, 3rd party dependency, customer experience, external environment.
 Although these risks are not deemed sufficiently material to breach the threshold and form part of the ORSA Stress Testing, they are considered material from a quarterly risk profile perspective and are thus reported to the Board for ongoing monitoring.

-From a Solvency perspective and in the current political landscape in Europe, BREXIT remains a key risk due to the continued uncertainty regarding the political position of the UK and EU, Cigna Europe's Operating Model, and subsequently the format of the future regulatory framework.
-The Company's focus lies on establishing a strong contingency plan which enables the business to continue to serve members and clients based in the UK via the most sustainable business solution.
-Cigna engaged with the NBB and UK PRA and pursued the use of a UK Branch to ensure continuous coverage to clients and members post BREXIT.
+BREXIT remains a key risk due to the continued uncertainty regarding the format of the future regulatory framework in the UK.
+The Company's focus lies on implementing strong contingency processes which enable the business to continue to serve members and clients based in the UK via the most sustainable business solution.
+Cigna Europe engaged with the NBB and UK PRA and pursued the use of UK Branches to ensure continuous coverage to clients and members.
 It is anticipated that this approach will result in increased operating costs, operational complexity and greater complexity regarding compliance with regulations.
-Cigna is implementing actions designed to maintain a long-term, sustainable solution to enable it to continue serving its existing customer and client base, while also ensuring cross-border regulatory compliance by the time that incoming EEA firms need re-authorization.
+Cigna Europe is implementing actions designed to maintain a long-term, sustainable solution to enable it to continue serving its existing customer and client base, while also ensuring cross-border regulatory compliance.